eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	a boolean expression when the "overall truth value can be determined," use short-circuit boolean operators instead of element-by-element boolean operators.
+	The overall truth value for the expression of a short-circuit boolean operator can be determined before evaluating both operands of the short-circuit boolean operator
+	\cite[\S8.5.2, pp. 148-149]{Eaton2016a}.

 E.g.,  the *&&* and *||* operators are short-circuit boolean operators
 	that perform the conjunction and disjunction operations on a set of operators.